kimkt0408/pagbot/manual/multi_lidar_operation.md

     * [VLP16 user guide](https://velodynelidar.com/wp-content/uploads/2019/09/63-9266-REV-A-WEBSERVER-USER-GUIDEHDL-32EVLP-16.pdf)
     * [VLP16 ROS wiki tutorial](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16)

-<br></br>
+### 2. Network configuration

-**2. Network configuration**: Each LiDAR requires a unique IP address.
+Each LiDAR requires a unique IP address.
 Assign a static IP address to each LiDAR using the device's configuration interface or web GUI.
 Ensure that these IP addresses are on the same subnet as the Jackal's onboard computer.

   * Name of an ethernet port which Jackal uses for LiDARs: br0